Guidance

 10 tips: Conflicts in the overall team

-If the conflict affects the whole team, you should take time to work through the conflict together with the whole team.
+If the conflict affects the whole team, you should take time together with the whole team to work through the conflict.
 One possibility would be a team development measure.

 It is important that you create the basis for the conflicts to be brought to the table – in a factually objective manner.
 Everyone in the team must be given the opportunity to talk openly about problems and express their opinions.